 At Bevington, we have a unique approach to Science, teaching it through our specially designed STEM Curriculum.
 We view the STEM subjects (Science, Technology, Engineering and Maths) as crucial to a rounded school experience.
 Our broad and challenging curriculum gives pupils a full opportunity to develop their own understanding of the world in which they live.
 Our pupils engage in practical, academic and rigourous science learning, and we teach investigative skills from a young age to enable them to take ownership over their learning.
 We recognise the imbalance that STEM careers have in the workplace, and we are fully committed to giving our pupils the option to pursue careers in Science, Technology, Engineering and Maths from an early age.

-We are lucky to have a specialist Practical and Digital Lab at Bevington.
+We are lucky to have a specialist teaching spaces for STEM including the Oliver Room; a specialist Food Technology Room, the Hawkins Room; a specialist Science Lab, the Schools Science Garden and 4 Chromebook Trolleys.
 These facilities have been made to ensure that pupils learn about STEM in the most meaningful way possible.
 Every lesson that we teach involves a practical element, which we believe allows children to engage in more meaningful tasks that have a long-lasting impact on their learning and scientific development.

 Investigations are used to help children further their understanding of basic concepts, by applying them in new contexts.
 Children at Bevington learn how to form their own predictions – relating them back to their prior knowledge of the world around them, set-up and carry out their own experiments, measure and record their own results and consider the variables that they need to think about in order to ensure that their data is valid.
 All of our investigations also make use of secondary evidence, which helps to increase children’s interest and make the activity more meaningful.

-Please find the progression map for STEM at Bevington below.
+Please find the progression map for Science at Bevington below.
 This map details the skills and knowledge pupils are taught in each year through the school.

 We have specialist rooms dedicated to the teaching of STEM: a practical lab for experiments and other practical work, and a digital lab for computing, coding and programming.
 As a school, Bevington possesses an incredibly well-stocked selection of resources that cover each area of the curriculum.
 These resources are used by children within their learning, and they improve their own working scientifically skills through deciding for themselves which piece of equipment would be most effective to use.
 Examples of science resources that we use to enhance learning across the school include: motorized solar systems, rain and wind gauges, glass thermometers and working microscopes.